CGI-NRM/NGSGenotype/README.md

 bash loop_over_chunks.sh ../path/to/folder/with/chunks/
 ```

-And then continue in R.
+And then continue analysis in R using the rmarkdown file 'ngsgenotype_snp.rmd'.